supervisely/developer-portal/app-development/create-export-app/create-export-app-from-template.md

 In this tutorial, we will be using the **Run & Debug** section of the VSCode to debug our export app.

 The export template has 2 launch options for debugging: `Debug` and `Advanced Debug`.
 The settings for these options are configured in the `launch.json` file.
-Lets start from oprtion #1 - `Debug`
+Lets start from option #1 - `Debug`

 ![launch.json](https://github.com/supervisely/developer-portal/assets/79905215/3afd0096-7b66-4462-9fc0-f7098d18fc25)